 How does the prescription drug benefit differ from GHI Senior Care?

-In this new plan, prescription benefits offered through the optional drug rider are exactly the same but with a lower monthly cost.
-There is no change with the drug formulary or copayment structure.
+In this new plan, prescription benefits offered through the optional drug rider are exactly the same but with a lower monthly cost of $125 per member, per month.
+There is no change to the drug formulary or copayment structure.

 Will I be able to continue seeing my doctors and visiting the same hospitals?

 Yes.
 The NYC Medicare Advantage Plus Plan is a Group Medicare PPO, which does not restrict access to providers.
 This program will provide access to all doctors that take Medicare coverage, approximately 850,000 providers nationwide.
 About 640,000 of those Medicare providers are currently in the Empire/Emblem Alliance networks and are contractually bound to see NYC Medicare Advantage Plus members.
 Providers that are not contracted with the plan would bill the NYC Medicare Advantage Plus Plan to get reimbursed, like they do for traditional Medicare.
 It doesn't make a difference if that provider is in the insurer's network or not.
 As long as the provider takes payment from Medicare, they can bill the NYC Medicare Advantage Plus Plan and be paid the same amount as traditional Medicare pays.
 Only providers who opt out of the whole Medicare program would not be covered.
-This includes all the hospitals in the NYC area, including Memorial Sloan-Kettering (MSK) and The Hospital for Special Surgery (HSS), almost all hospitals nationally, and 99.5% of all doctors.
+This includes hospitals in the NYC area, almost all hospitals nationally, and 99.5% of all doctors.
+Specialized hospitals such as Memorial Sloan-Kettering (MSK) will accept this new plan and we anticipate that the Hospital for Special Surgery (HSS) will also accept this new plan.
+See how to search for a provider »

 Is the NYC Medicare Advantage Plus plan still premium-free?